brainhack-princeton/handbook/docs/contributing.rst

   :align: center
   :alt: decorative line

 4. Using your favorite source code text editor, **make changes to the the document you want to modify**.
-Remember, you should be modifying the .rst files located in :blue:`handbook/docs/content_pages`.
+Remember, you should be modifying the .rst files located in :blue:`handbook/docs` or :blue:`handbook/docs/content_pages`.

 .. image:: images/decorative_line4.png
   :width: 700px